 Scenic Color Country explores with photos the beautiful scenery, rugged & massive geology, and ancestral Puebloan archaeology and culture in Utah's Color Country and Canyon Country and on the massive Colorado Plateau in the intermountain area of the US Southwest; selected examples are exhibited in the cycling banners.
-While much pleasure can be gleaned from viewing a photo, we believe it becomes more meaningful with its information, so we attempt to bring a photo to life with its story, as much as we are able to discover.
+We believe a photo becomes more meaningful with its information, so we attempt to bring a photo to life with its story, as much as we are able to discover.
 Mouse-over / touch the SCC sites menu button for an exploding menu of articles as discussed below.
-A globe icon on a link or menu selection indicates it is an off-site link (NPS, Wikipedia, etc.).
+A globe icon on a link or menu selection indicates an off-site link (NPS, Wikipedia, etc.) that opens in a new window that needs be closed independently.

-Check Site information for site convention information (like highlights, popups, etc.), information on how we handle photos, how to manually control cycling photos, window sizing, known issues, browser notes, information about this site, and a site map.
+Check Site information for site convention information (like highlights, popups, etc.), information on how we handle photos, how to manually control cycling photos, window sizing, known issues, browser notes (inconsistencies between different browsers), information about this site, and a site map.

-Scenic Byways includes SB12 up Red Canyon, through Calf Creek Canyon, and over Boulder Mountain; SB95 crossing Comb Ridge and Lake Powell at Hite Crossing; SB128 down unnamed canyons along the Colorado River; SB24 through Capitol Reef; Moki Dugway down dirt switchbacks on Utah 261 into the Valley of the Gods; historic Burr Trail; the rugged White Rim Trail; US89 and historic Navajo Bridge; and Colorado River Bridges.
+Scenic Byways includes SB12 up Red Canyon, through Calf Creek Canyon, and over Boulder Mountain; SB95 crossing Comb Ridge and Lake Powell at Hite Crossing; SB128 down unnamed canyons through the Colorado River gorge; SB24 through Capitol Reef; Moki Dugway down dirt switchbacks on Utah 261 into the Valley of the Gods; historic Burr Trail; the rugged White Rim Trail; US89 and historic Navajo Bridge; and Colorado River Bridges.

-Canyons and Rivers includes canyons of the Colorado River, Green River, Little Colorado River, Gunnison River, Escalante River, Calf Creek, and Antelope Creek, and photos of a two-day hike across the Grand Canyon.
+Canyons and Rivers includes canyons of the Colorado River, Green River, Little Colorado River, Gunnison River, Escalante River, Calf Creek, and Antelope Creek, and photos of a two-day hike through the Grand Canyon.

 Geologic Sites displays the awesome and massive geology of the Colorado Plateau with sites like the relatively unknown San Rafael Swell, Monument Valley, monoclines and anitclines, and other geologic sites believed to have formed during the Monument Upwarp and/or the Laramide orogeny.
 National parks like Grand Canyon, Canyonlands, Capitol Reef, and others, could be listed as geologic sites; they are listed as parks and monuments.